nenalukic/air-quality-project/README.md

 2. [Weather Forecast API](https://open-meteo.com/en/docs)

 Pipeline description:
+- Pipeline fetches the data from APIs

-- Pipeline transforms both data sets and uploads them to Google Cloud Storage.
+- Then it transforms both data sets and uploads them to Google Cloud Storage.
 - In the next step this data is loaded from GCS into BigQuery.
 - There we create a couple of tables with aggregated data.

-- All steps are orchestrated in [Mage](https://docs.mage.ai/introduction/overview).
+All steps are orchestrated in [Mage](https://docs.mage.ai/introduction/overview).

 ---